-Companies operating in the communications industry in Canada (comprising telecommunications carriers and service providers as well as broadcasting/media organizations) fall under the legislative authority of the federal government as inter-provincial undertakings.
-These entities are subject to the regulatory and policy frameworks established under the Telecommunications Act and the Radiocommunication Act (telecommunications) and under the Broadcasting Act (broadcasters and media content providers).
+Companies operating in the Canadian communications sector (including telecommunications carriers and service providers and media broadcasting undertakings) fall under the legislative authority of the federal government as inter-provincial undertakings.
+These entities are subject to the regulatory and policy frameworks established under the Telecommunications Act and the Radiocommunication Act (telecommunications) and under the Broadcasting Act (broadcasting undertakings).

-Regulation of the telecommunications sector is overseen by the Canadian Radio-television and Telecommunications Commission ("CRTC") under the policy framework of the Minister of Innovation, Science and Economic Development ("ISED").
-ISED is also responsible for the allocation and use of wireless spectrum in Canada pursuant to spectrum licences and radio authorizations issued under the Radiocommunication Act.
-Regulation of the broadcasting sector is overseen by the CRTC under the policy framework of the Minister of Canadian Heritage, who is responsible for cultural matters, including Canadian broadcasting policy.
+Regulatory oversight of the telecommunications sector is shared between the Canadian Radio-television and Telecommunications Commission ("CRTC") and the Minister of Innovation, Science and Economic Development ("ISED").
+ISED's policy framework includes oversight over the allocation and use of wireless spectrum under the Radiocommunication Act.
+The CRTC also has jurisdiction over broadcasting undertakings operating in whole or in part in Canada, under the policy framework of the Minister of Canadian Heritage, who is responsible for cultural matters, including Canadian broadcasting policy.